mitsuoxv/euro-or-not-gdp/README.md

 because of [Leprechaun
 economics](https://en.wikipedia.org/wiki/Leprechaun_economics).

-The model misclassifies 3 non-euro countries, Denmark, Norway and UK, as euro countries.
+The model misclassifies 1 non-euro country, Denmark, as a euro country.
 The model may excuse itself by saying that [Denmark krone is pegged to the euro](https://en.wikipedia.org/wiki/Denmark_and_the_euro).